CENG501-Projects/CENG501-Fall2024/CetinSak/Readme.md

 @TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

 @TODO: Convert bullet points to paragraphs
 - The paper is published at Proceedings of Machine Learning Research.
+It was shown as a spotlight poster at ICML 2024.
 - Our goal is to reproduce the paper and results.